• Two students look over and discuss notes at a desk. One of them is professionally dressed.

 I want to teach in schools

-Elementary school teachers need to be able to teach a diverse range of subjects.
-This means that they usually need to earn a teaching degree, plus a multiple subject teaching credential.
+Elementary or Special Education teachers need to be able to teach a diverse range of subjects.
+This means that they usually need to earn a teaching degree, plus a multiple subject or special education teaching credential.

 High school and middle school teachers only teach a single subject.
 They have to earn a degree in the subject you want to teach, plus a single subject teaching credential.